Governors

 TKS LGB:

-- is as an integral part of the school community creating robust governance, systems and structures which facilitate students' academic success, enjoyment of learning and personal development where everyone aims to ‘Achieve & Flourish’
+- is an integral part of the school community, creating robust governance, systems and structures which facilitate students' academic success, enjoyment of learning and personal development, where everyone aims to ‘Achieve & Flourish’

 - supports the school in instilling its core virtues of ‘Ambition, Resilience, Confidence and Compassion’